katzenj/personal-site/src/notes/how-to-get-rich.md

 ---

 ## Highlights
-- If it flies, floats or fornicates, always rent it—it’s cheaper in the long run.
-  - Note: I agree with the first two (flies and floats).
-I don't agree with the last.
 - fear of failing in the eyes of the world is the single biggest impediment to amassing wealth.
 - Inclinations are easy to list.
 Aptitude is far less so.
 Trial and error, combined with fierce determination and a willingness to discard cherished perceptions about ourselves, is the best that I can suggest.
 - “Luck is preparation multiplied by opportunity.” — SENECA, ROMAN PHILOSOPHER “The harder I practiced, the luckier I got.” — GARY PLAYER, GOLF CHAMPION “Luck is a dividend of sweat.” —RAY KROC, MCDONALD’S FOUNDER